ArhanChaudhary/NAND/README.md

  * A library that supports various program execution services.
  */
 class Sys {
     /**
      * Halts the program execution.
      */
     function void halt();

     /**
      * Displays the given error code in the format "ERR[errorCode]", and halts
      * the program's execution.
      */
     function void error(int errorCode);

     /**
      * Waits approximately duration milliseconds and returns.
 Note that this is
      * runtime dependent and may not be accurate.
      */
     function void wait(int duration);
 }
 ```

 ### Error Codes

-If you do something that forces the computer into an invalid state, like computing the result of 1 / 0, the Jack OS will display one of these error codes in the format of "ERR[N]" and immediately terminate the program:
+If you do something that forces the computer into an invalid state, like computing the result of 1 / 0, the Jack OS will display one of these error codes in the format of "ERR[N]" and immediately terminate the program.

 | Code | Method/Function      | Description                                     |
 | ---- | -------------------- | ----------------------------------------------- |